pingzaiwang/Analysis4TNN/README.md

 # Analysis4TNN
 This is the demo code for the paper titled 'Transformed Low-Rank Parameterization Can Help Robust Generalization for Tensor Neural Networks' presented at NeurIPS'23.
-We extend our deepest gratitude to Linfeng Sui and Xuyang Zhao for their indispensable support in implementing the Python code for t-NNs during the rebuttal phase.

 If you have any questions or need assistance, please feel free to reach out to the first author, Andong Wang, at w.a.d@outlook.com.
 You are welcome to modify the code to suit your needs, and we kindly request that you consider citing our paper if you find it useful.